top of page

 Pathways is thrilled to celebrate our annual international Day of Choice - Yom HaBechira!

-Every year on 27 October, we join together with our international partners to recognise those who have left insular ultra-Orthodox communities.
+Every year, we join together with our international partners to recognise those who have left insular ultra-Orthodox communities.
 Yom HaBechira is a day to celebrate and bring awareness to those who have made bold choices to lead self-determined lives.

 And, as always, we are very proud to work with our fellow 'Yotzim Without Borders' partners from all over the globe.